 Passive communicators try to keep the peace by avoiding confrontation and conflict.
 While this might seem like a positive behavior, passiveness often results in work burnout, increased stress, regular violation of company rules, and disrespect.
-Additionally, those who push their thoughts, feelings, opinions, and boundaries to the side often experience growing feelings of anger and resentment.
-This causes difficulties with stress management and results in the breakdown of relationships.
+Additionally, those who push their thoughts, feelings, opinions, and boundaries to the side often experience negative effects to their mental health such as growing feelings of anger and resentment.
+This causes difficulties with stress management and results in the breakdown of relationships as well as other issues with emotional health.
 Ultimately, passiveness negatively affects how people interact with one another, which prevents them from working together effectively.

 Passive Communication vs. Assertive Communication Examples

 A passive leader might let employees frequently cross professional boundaries like regularly showing up to work 30 minutes late.
 Over time, those who aren’t tardy might see this type of behavior as acceptable, which might cause them to show up late, too.
 When expectations aren’t enforced, it sends the message that there aren’t any consequences for breaking rules.
 Without any structure or systems, companies quickly transition into chaos, low productivity, high anxiety, and poor profitability.
 This defeats the purpose of striving to become an impact-driven business.